DavidBSauer/OGT_prediction/README.md

 # OGT_prediction
 Scripts for calculating features from genomic sequences, multiple linear regression of those features to the originating species' Optimal Growth Temperatures (OGT), and prediction of a species' OGT using those linear regression models.

 See: Sauer & Wang.
-Prediction of Optimal Growth Temperature using only Genome Derived Features (2018) https://doi.org/10.1101/273094
+Predicting the optimal growth temperatures of prokaryotes using only genome derived features.
+Bioinformatics (2019) https://doi.org/10.1093/bioinformatics/btz059

 ## Installation and Requirements
 This has been developed and tested on Ubuntu 18.04 LTS.
 The scripts should work on any system supporting Python 3, so long as the external programs are installed properly.